 Park Ridge is a somewhat small borough located in the state of New Jersey.
 With a population of 8,919 people and two constituent neighborhoods, Park Ridge is the 227th largest community in New Jersey.

-Park Ridge is a decidedly white-collar borough, with fully 90.17% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Park Ridge is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Park Ridge who work in management occupations (15.63%), office and administrative support (14.23%), and sales jobs (13.93%).
+Park Ridge is a decidedly white-collar borough, with fully 88.61% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Park Ridge is a borough of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Park Ridge who work in management occupations (16.15%), sales jobs (13.37%), and office and administrative support (12.91%).

 Also of interest is that Park Ridge has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Park Ridge telecommute to their jobs.
-Overall, about 8.42% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.99% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Park Ridge is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-Because of many things, Park Ridge is a great place for families with children to consider.
-First of all, many other families with children live here, making Park Ridge a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Park Ridge has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Park Ridge is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Park Ridge’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The most common language spoken in Park Ridge is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Armenian.